 How to Check If You're Affected by the Equifax Data Breach

-Equifax initially disclosed the data breach Sept.
-7, 2017.
-The company says it discovered the data breach in July 2017.
+Equifax initially disclosed the data breach September 7, 2017.
+The company said it discovered the data breach in July 2017.

-The unauthorized access of Equifax data could increase the risk of identity theft for all those affected.
-That’s because the data included names, Social Security numbers, birth dates, addresses and, in some cases, driver’s license numbers and credit card numbers — information identity thieves can use to take over or open new accounts, file fake tax returns, rent or buy properties, or do other criminal acts in your name.
+The unauthorized access of personal data that was exposed by Equifax could increase the risk of identity theft for anyone affected.
+That’s because the data included names, Social Security numbers, birth dates, addresses and, in some cases, driver’s license numbers and credit card numbers — information identity thieves can use to take over or open new accounts, file tax returns to fraudulently obtain refunds, rent or buy properties, or do other criminal acts in your name.

-In the wake of this data breach, there are some steps you can take to help protect yourself — or let you know when identity thieves may have targeted you.
+In the wake of the Equifax data breach, there are some steps you can take to help protect yourself — or to detect if identity thieves may have targeted you.

-- Check your credit reports to confirm that thieves haven’t opened credit card accounts or taken out loans in your name.
+- Identity thieves can wait months, or even years, before actually using stolen personal information.
+Check your credit reports to confirm that thieves haven’t opened credit card accounts or taken out loans in your name.
+You can order a free credit report from each of the three major credit reporting agencies once every 12 months.
 You can access free credit reports at AnnualCreditReport.com.
 If you find activity that isn’t yours, here’s how to file a dispute with the credit agencies.

-- Monitor your credit card and bank accounts, keeping an eye out for unfamiliar transactions.
+- Monitor your credit card and bank accounts frequently, keeping an eye out for unfamiliar transactions.
 If you spot something that doesn’t look right, contact that financial institution.

 - Consider putting a credit freeze or fraud alert on your credit reports.
 You’ll find more information in this article.
 But also note that there are many kinds of identity theft that do not require a credit check and, thus, may not be thwarted by credit freezes or fraud alerts.

-- Consider credit monitoring or identity theft protection to help protect you.
+- Consider credit monitoring or identity theft protection to help protect your personal information.
 You’ll find an overview of what each provides in this article.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.